mahadevTW/py-loan/README.md

 - **`PORT`**: Automatically set by Render (don't override)
 - **`DATABASE_URL`**: Must be set in Render dashboard
 - **`FLASK_ENV`**: Set to `production` on Render (optional)

+### PostgreSQL URL Types on Render

+When you create a PostgreSQL service on Render, you'll see two connection URLs:

+**Internal URL** (Recommended for `DATABASE_URL`):
+- Format: `postgresql://user:pass@internal-host:5432/database`
+- **Use this for your web service** - faster and more secure
+- Only accessible from other Render services in the same region

+**External URL**:
+- Format: `postgresql://user:pass@external-host:5432/database`
+- Only use if you need external access (e.g., from your local machine)
+- Slower and less secure than internal URL

 ## Contributing